asvd/helios-kernel/README.md

 For the libraries using some kind of export object, the whole code should also be wrapped with the `init()` function, and the export object should be declared globally.
-For instance, a nodejs module usually looks like this:
+For instance, a Node.js module usually looks like this:

 ```js